 My education has taken me from Kinetic Therapy to English Language & Culture to Embodied Movement, but also Dutch Sign Language (DSL).

 I’ve recently graduated from my advanced embodied yoga teacher training with Julie Martin.
-Learning wish list: in progress, because there’s so much I still want to learn!
+Learning wish list: an MSc in Medical Humanities.
+Currently in the process of trying to find out whether I qualify!

 Click the titles to learn more about my training.